LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's create a function where we classify the geometries into two classes based on a given ``threshold`` -parameter.
-If the area of a polygon is lower than the threshold value (average size of the lake), the output column will get a value 0,
+If the area of a polygon is lower than the threshold value (average size of the bog), the output column will get a value 0,
 if it is larger, it will get a value 1.
 This kind of classification is often called a `binary classification <https://en.wikipedia.org/wiki/Binary_classification>`_.

 First we need to create a function for our classification task.
 This function takes a single row of the GeoDataFrame as input,
 plus few other parameters that we can use.